kevin-bourgeix/gql-lazyload-and-defer-example/README.md

-Short example of using @defer and to lazy-load some fields in GraphQL
+Short example of using @defer/@stream and to lazy-load some fields in GraphQL

 ## Run
 ```